swiboe/swiboe/doc/rfcs/000_layered_rpc.md

 register with the same priority (likely 0), they can be all called in parallel, which will save time.

-Once an order has been define, Swiboe will now start calling the RPCs one by one, see below.
+Once an order has been defined, Swiboe will now start calling the RPCs one by one, see below.

 Should an RPC be deleted from Swiboe's list while the `PendingRpc` is alive, it